How to Open a Business Checking Account Online with No ChexSystems

 • Self Credit Builder Secured Visa Credit Card: This card goes with a Self Credit Builder account.
 With each payment you make, you’ll be working toward improving your credit score.
 You’ll need to first have a Self Credit Builder account and demonstrate that you’re an account holder in good standing.

-See also: Best Secured Credit Cards of 2023
+See also: Best Secured Credit Cards of 2024

 Prepaid Debit Cards

 As payment technologies have advanced, it’s become harder to pay using only cash.
-The good news is, there’s a lot you can do without a bank account, including purchasing prepaid debit cards.
+The good news is, there’s a lot you can do without a business bank account, including purchasing prepaid debit cards.
 You can use a prepaid debit card at cash registers and online, with the merchant seeing it no differently than if you’d used a debit or credit card.

 With a prepaid card, you can hand over cash in exchange for a physical card that you use for online or in-person purchases.
 You can buy prepaid cards at most grocery stores and drugstores, then reload it with cash as needed.

-See also: Best Prepaid Debit Cards of 2023
+See also: Best Prepaid Debit Cards of 2024

 Payment Apps

-Yes, you can sign up for some payment apps without a bank account.
+Yes, you can sign up for some payment apps without a business bank account.
 PayPal and Venmo will both allow you to sign up without a card.
 The problem is, if you want to send money to someone, you’ll need to actually have money in the app first.
 There’s no external payment source to move funds back and forth.

-Taking a look at your ChexSystems disclosure report can help you determine whether you’ll face challenges when you apply for a business checking account.
-If you see negative items, though, you can find a bank that is more flexible in qualifying applicants so that you can start rebuilding your banking history.
+Taking a look at your ChexSystems report can help you determine whether you’ll face challenges when you apply for a business checking account.
+If you see negative items, though, you can find a bank that is more flexible in qualifying applicants so that you can start rebuilding your banking record.

 Chime is a financial technology company, not a bank.
 Banking services and debit card provided by The Bancorp Bank N.A. or Stride Bank, N.A.; Members FDIC.
 Credit Builder card issued by Stride Bank, N.A.